reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 * `minimize-tours`: minimizes total amount of tours present in solution
 * `maximize-tours`: maximizes total amount of tours present in solution
 * `minimize-arrival-time`: prefers solutions where work is finished earlier
-* `fast-service`: prefers solutions when jobs are served early in tours.
-Optional parameter:
+* `fast-service`: prefers solutions when jobs are served early in tours
-  *  `tolerance`: an objective tolerance specifies how different objective values have to be to consider them different.
-      Relative distance metric is used.
 * `hierarchical-areas`: an experimental objective to play with clusters of jobs.
 Internally uses distance minimization as a base penalty.
+It has the following mandatory parameter:
-  * `levels` - number of hierarchy levels
+    * `levels`: number of hierarchy levels

 ### Job distribution objectives

 These objectives provide some extra control on job assignment:

 * `maximize-value`: maximizes total value of served jobs.
-It has optional parameters:
+It has the following optional parameter:
-    * `reductionFactor`: a factor to reduce value cost compared to max routing costs
     * `breaks`: a value penalty for skipping a break.
 Default value is 100.
 * `tour-order`: controls desired activity order in tours
-    * `isConstrained`: violating order is not allowed, even if it leads to less assigned jobs (default is true).
 * `compact-tour`: controls how tour is shaped by limiting amount of shared jobs, assigned in different routes, for a given job' neighbourhood.
-It has the following mandatory parameters:
+It has the following mandatory parameter:
-   *  `options`: options to relax objective:
-       - `jobRadius`: a radius of neighbourhood, minimum is 1
+    * `jobRadius`: a radius of neighbourhood, minimum is 1
-       - `threshold`: a minimum shared jobs to count
-       - `distance`:  a minimum relative distance between counts when comparing different solutions.

   This objective is supposed to be on the same level within cost ones.

 ### Work balance objectives